cloud-solutions/zend-sentry/README.md

 easy to setup.
 Require it with composer, copy the config files into your config/autoload folder, add your Sentry API key to the local config file and you're good to go.

+Current features:
+* log exceptions to Sentry
+* log PHP errors to Sentry
+* log anything to Sentry by triggering a registered log listener

 #Installation

 This module is available on [Packagist](https://packagist.org/packages/cloud-solutions/zend-sentry).